jeremyf/hydra-connect-2015/tour-of-hydra-testing.md

 Most projects are organized as follows: For each file in `app/` and `lib/`, there will exist a corresponding file in `spec/`.
 In Atom (via [rails-rspec](https://atom.io/packages/rails-rspec)) and Sublime (via [Rails Go to Spec](http://git.io/vZh2K)) I map `Cmd+.` to jump between live and spec files.
 This command creates the file if one does not exist.

 Unit tests should test a single class and how it collaborates with other objects.
-Collaborators should be injected into either the method you are testing or as part of object instantiation.
-You will begin to tease apart the interface of various objects.
+I opt to inject collaborators into either the method I am testing or as part of object instantiation.
+This helps me tease apart the interface of various objects.

 Use a code style enforcement tool such as [Rubocop](http://git.io/KT2ycw) and HoundCI.
 Your team should agree on the style guide and stick to it.
 Any violations should be reviewed and accepted as part of a pull request (with lots of comments).